-The PBDLD program is a 15-credit program (five courses).
+The GDLD program is a 15-credit program (five courses).
 To receive the diploma, students are required to complete all five courses listed below.

 LGST 551: Introduction to Legislative Drafting (3 credits) – Legal Studies 551: Introduction to Legislative Drafting focuses on the nature of legislation and on the steps in preparing legislation in common law jurisdictions, using legislative punctuation and grammar, and drafting legislative sentences.
 You will develop drafting skills and become familiar with approaches to legislative drafting that are typical in common law jurisdictions.

 LGST 553: Legislative Structure, Style and Limits (3 credits) - Students will continue to develop their drafting skills and familiarity with approaches to legislative drafting typical in common law jurisdictions.
 This course considers the structure and organization of legislative texts, good legislative style and the legal context in which legislation operates in terms of its interpretation and constitutional limits, including fundamental rights and freedoms.

 LGST 555: Drafting Preliminary, Amending, and Final Provisions (3 credits) - In Legal Studies 555: Drafting Preliminary, Amending, and Final Provisions, students will apply their developing drafting skills in more complex tasks.
 This course will focus on provisions that appear at the beginning or end of a legislative text to perform mainly technical functions.
 Most of these do not contain substantive rules of law.
 But they play important functions in establishing the authenticity of the legislation, in supporting its operation and use and in ensuring that new legislation is compatible with existing legislation.
 These provisions include titles, preambles, commencement and duration provisions, interpretation provisions, purpose clauses, application provisions and schedules.